How Often Can You Refinance Your Home

 Maybe you’ve already capitalized on low-interest rates and refinanced your home once, or perhaps you switched from a fixed loan to an ARM for better terms, and now you are considering refinancing again.
 Is this a wise decision?
 When does it make sense to be a serial refinancer?
+Understand how often you can refinance your home and the key factors involved in refinancing.

 Benefits of Refinancing